sand47/Malaria-Detection/README.md

 # Malaria-Detection-
-Deep learning approach to solve malaria detection using transfer learning in Pytorch This project was a part of Udacity Pytorch challenge by Facebook
+Deep learning approach to solve malaria detection using transfer learning in Pytorch <br> This project was a part of Udacity Pytorch challenge by Facebook

 ## Motivation